How to reconcile Stripe income manually

 To reconcile income for an event or sales income:

-If you are using ChurchSuite, the 'Description to Remember' field should automatically shorten correctly for you in order to enable future event income to auto-match.
+If you are using ChurchSuite, the 'Description to Remember' field should automatically shorten correctly, enabling future event income to auto-match.

 Card/Payment Process Fee

-If you are using ChurchSuite, the 'Description to Remember' field should automatically shorten correctly for you in order to enable fees relating to donations or a specific event to auto-match.
+If you are using ChurchSuite, the 'Description to Remember' field should automatically shorten correctly, enabling fees relating to donations or a specific event to auto-match.

 Why is my Stripe statement not uploading?

-Most likely, you are not uploading the correct report from Stripe (as detailed above).
-Whilst you can try uploading a different formatted statement, for it to work, you will need to update the column names and the file must contain ALL of the following headers (spelt exactly as stated below):
+If your Stripe statement isn't uploading, the most likely reason is that you're not uploading the correct report from Stripe, as detailed above.
+While you can try uploading a different formatted statement, for it to work, you will need to update the column names, and the file must contain ALL of the following headers (spelt exactly as stated below):

 • created (each transaction must contain a date)